atlza/noDeploy-php/readme.md

  - clone tag into destination directory
  - install composer dependencies
  - install npm dependencies
- - run webpack
- - run artisan for DB updates and clear caches
  - move symlink from previous release to new one (no downtime)

 ### Installing